-However, due to COVID-19, we find that most of our patients prefer virtual visits.
-While getting used to telehealth was an adjustment at first, it seems to be the new “normal” for many healthcare providers.
-It often times means less time needed to take off from work, no sitting in Dallas traffic (wohoo!), and more convenient hours that fit your busy schedule.
+While we do offer limited in-person appointments at both locations, most of our clients prefer meeting virtually due to convenience.
+It often times means less time away from work, no sitting in traffic, and more convenient hours that fit your busy schedule.

-We are currently offering a variety of days and times for telehealth appointments in an effort to try provide options for everyone’s busy schedules!
-We offer daytime and evening hours, but of course these tend to fill up very quickly!
+As a group, our dietitians offer both daytime and evening hours, but late afternoon & evening times tend to fill up very quickly!
 We are always happy to provide a note for school or work to document your absence if needed – just ask!

 I’ve never seen a dietitian.
 What should I expect in a nutrition counseling session?

-Your first appointment will last approximately 75-90 minutes and follow-up appointments typically last 45-60 minutes.
+Your initial appointment will last between 60-90 minutes, while follow-up sessions typically last 45-60 minutes.
 Your initial session includes a comprehensive nutrition assessment including reviewing medical & family history, weight history, diet history, food allergies/intolerances, current nutrition-related concerns, and what goals you want to set for our work together.
 Based on your assessment, your dietitian will recommend a plan of care and set up your next session.
-Follow-up appointments will include exploring nutrition-related challenges and wins since the last session, additional nutrition education, nutrition recommendations, and support.
+Follow-up sessions include exploring nutrition-related challenges and wins since the last session, additional nutrition education, nutrition recommendations, and support.